panda-official/TimeSwipe/doc/firmware/README.md

 Since normally SPI bus is used for communication a kind of flow-control is also required.
 It is realized via CSyncSerComFSM.

+## ADCDAC

+Implementation of ADC and DAC device management is based on the AD channel concept:
+ADC and DAC devices usually contains a number of measurement/controlling units called *channels*.
+The common features of a channel described in the `CADchan` class.
+The concrete methods for ADC and DAC channel in `CAdc` and `CDac` classes.

+Being derived from `CAdc` class ADC channels can be added to corresponding ADC board object that is responsible for continuous updating channels in a queue.
+For example, `CSamADCchan` and `CSamADCcntr` where `CSamADCcntr` implements the board object.
+To avoid waiting in queue update and switching between channels overridden direct measurement function `CAdc::DirectMeasure()` can be called.

+An object of class derived from `CDac` can be also added to a board object or alternatively the control functionality can be implemented directly via overridden `CDac::DriverSetVal()` since continuous updating and queuing are usually not required for the DAC channel.
+The class `CDac5715sa` is an example of self-controlled channel.